mrpmorris/AutoRegister/Docs/getting-started.md

 <a id="search-criteria"></a>
-## Identifying which classes to inject
+## Identifying which classes to register
 You declare a convention using the `[AutoRegister]` attribute.

-The first two arguments you pass determine which classes in the current project should be considered candidates for injection, `Find` and `Type`.
+The first two arguments you pass determine which classes in the current project should be considered candidates for registration, `Find` and `Type`.
 Every class in the project (candidate) is compared against these two arguments to determine if they should be registered or not.